Areeb297/Facebook-Marketplace-s-Recommendation-Ranking-System/README.md

 <ins>1 - Linear Regression model for predicting price (Regression):</ins>

-First we split the data into features (name, description, location) and targets (price) to then transforming our features using TfidfVectorizer.
+- First we split the data into features (name, description, location) and targets (price) to then transforming our features using TfidfVectorizer.
 We convert all the text into weights assigned to each word based on their term frequency in the whole merged dataframe.
 Additionally, we exclude stopwords from our features such as 'the', 'are' etc. We do not apply this transformation on the location feature as it is not needed.
 This process is done to remove unnecessary words from hindering our model performance.

-Next we have hyperparameters we define for Gridsearch to select the optimal such as n_gram range and minimum term frequency.
+- Next we have hyperparameters we define for Gridsearch to select the optimal such as n_gram range and minimum term frequency.
 Lastly we perform linear regression.
-We do get a terrible RMSE (approx 80,000) and r^2 score (-9.37) as we have too many features (curse of dimensionality) and have overparametrized our model.
+We do get a terrible RMSE (approx 125,000) and r^2 score (-26) as we have too many features (curse of dimensionality) and have overparametrized our model.
 We can potentially focus on removing further words from our model or obtain more data in the future.
+We can try other models like random forest regressor but they take a long time with so many features and hence may not be feasible at the moment.
 Furthermore, we only keep the first 8 words in the product name to avoid having a seriously long product name in our analysis.

 ```python
 pipeline = Pipeline(